jonkwiatkowski/jonkwiatkowski.github.io/_posts/2025-03-22-causal-impact.md

 tags: [Causal Impact Analysis, Python]
 ---

-In this project we use Causal Impact Analysis to analyse & understand the sales uplift of customers that joined the new "Delivery Club" campaign!.
+In this project we use Causal Impact Analysis to analyze & understand the sales uplift of customers that joined the new "Delivery Club" campaign!.

 # Table of contents